Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/partners/2-certification/available-certifications/assessment-outcomes-for-data-standard-v5/certification-steps.md

 Ed-Fi Enrollment API) that allows for multiple student identifiers, the provider MUST **either**:

-a) Demonstrate that the product allows for configuration of which student ID (from the roster specification) is used when communicating with the Assessment API implementation.
+(a) Demonstrate that the product allows for configuration of which student ID (from the roster specification) is used when communicating with the Assessment API implementation.
 This is REQUIRED even if the student identifiers are optional in the roster specification, and MUST be done for all roster specifications.
-The student ID configuration is limited to the district/SIS student ID and the state student ID *–* other IDs are exempt (e.g., a student lunchroom code, a student Google ID).
+The student ID configuration is limited to the district/SIS student ID and the state student ID _–_ other IDs are exempt (e.g., a student lunchroom code, a student Google ID).

-b) Demonstrate the ability to roster students via the Ed-Fi Enrollment API or the Ed-Fi Core Student Data API.
+(b) Demonstrate the ability to roster students via the Ed-Fi Enrollment API or the Ed-Fi Core Student Data API.

 The vendor will show via screen sharing or screen shots evidence of proof that this is configurable.

 :::note

 This configuration is **only** REQUIRED for those systems that use a standardized roster specification where individual students may have multiple identifiers.

 :::

 </details>

-### **11\.
-Batch Transmission Test**
+### 11. Batch Transmission Test

 <details>
 <summary>View detail...</summary>